-Sylvatic rodents such as deer mice, woodrats, squirrels, and meadow voles are commonly found in rural and semi-rural areas of Alameda County.
+Sylvatic rodents such as deer mice, woodrats, squirrels, and meadow voles are commonly found in rural and semi-rural areas.
 Many of these animals serve as reservoir hosts to zoonotic diseases such as plague, Hantavirus Pulmonary Syndrome (HPS), ehrlichiosis, tularemia, Lyme disease, and babesiosis.
 A reservoir host is an animal that can support parasite development, remains infected for an extended time, and serves as a source of vector infection.
-The
+The reservoir hosts are not affected by the pathogens.
 Alameda County Vector Control